lxgr-linux/buildaur/README.md

 # Config file

 The config file for buildaur is ' /etc/buildaur/buildaur.conf'.
 It can be used to set variables which apeare in buildaur, like 'ask', 'pgp' and 'buildchroot'.
 It can also contain code that should be integrated into buildaur.

+# Blacklist

+The blacklist stored in /usr/share/buildaur/blacklist contains packagenames which are excluded at updates.